hugopbruu-spec/apk-teste/README.md

 createToggle("📉 Reduzir FOV", function()
+	camera.FieldOfView =
-	if OptimizationLevel == "BAIXO" then
+		OptimizationLevel == "BAIXO" and 70 or
-		camera.FieldOfView = 68
-	elseif OptimizationLevel == "MEDIO" then
+		OptimizationLevel == "MEDIO" and 65 or
-		camera.FieldOfView = 65
-	elseif OptimizationLevel == "ALTO" then
+		OptimizationLevel == "ALTO" and 58 or
-		camera.FieldOfView = 60
-	elseif OptimizationLevel == "ULTRA" then
-		camera.FieldOfView = 50
+		50
-	end
 end,function()
 	camera.FieldOfView = Original.FOV
 end)

 createToggle("🚫 Desativar Pós-Processamento", function()
 	for _,v in ipairs(Lighting:GetChildren()) do